-- 4134.
-Tank.
+- 49. Systems Approach.
+The disclosure of chemical information by chemical abstract service name only, without disclosing component percentages or chemical relationships.
+(4-11-15) - Tank.
 A concrete, metal, or plastic stationary vessel used to contain fluids.
-(3-18-22) - Tank Battery.
-One (1) or more tanks that are connected to receive crude oil, condensate, or produced waters from a well(s) and that serves as the point of collection and disbursement of oil or gas from a well(s).
-(3-18-22) - Tank Dike.
-An impermeable man-made structure constructed around a tank to contain leakage from the tank. - Tubing.
+(4-11-15) - 51.
+Tank Battery.
+One (1) or more tanks that are connected to receive crude oil, condensate, or produced waters from a well(s) and which serves as the point of collection and disbursement of oil or gas from a well(s).
+(4-11-15) - 52.
+Tank Dike.
+An impermeable man-made structure constructed around a tank to contain leakage from the tank.
+(4-11-15) - Tubing.
 Pipe used inside the production casing to convey oil or gas from the producing interval to the surface.
+(3-29-12) - 54.
+Volatile Organic Compound.
+Organic chemical compounds whose composition makes it possible for them to evaporate under normal indoor atmospheric conditions of sixty-eight (68) degrees F and an absolute pressure of fourteen point seven (14.7) psi atmospheric.
+(3-29-12) - 55.
+Waterflooding.
+The injection into a reservoir through one (1) or more wells with volumes of water for the purpose of increasing the recovery of oil therefrom.
+(3-29-12) - 56.
+Waste as Applied to Oil.
+Underground waste; inefficient, excessive, improper use, or dissipation of reservoir energy, including gas energy and water drive; surface waste, open pit storage, and waste incident to the production of oil in excess of the producer's above ground storage facilities and lease and contractual requirements, but excluding storage (other than open pit storage) reasonably necessary for building up and maintaining crude stocks and products thereof for consumption, use, and sale; the locating, drilling, equipping, operating, or producing of any well in a manner that causes, or tends to cause, reduction of the quantity of oil or gas ultimately recoverable from a pool under prudent and proper operations.

-(3-18-22) - Volatile Organic Compound (VOC).
-Organic chemical compounds whose composition makes it possible for them to evaporate under normal indoor atmospheric conditions of sixty-eight (68) degrees F and an absolute pressure of fourteen point seven (14.7) pounds per square inch (psi) atmospheric.
-(3-18-22)( - Waterflooding.
-The injection into a reservoir through one (1) or more wells with volumes of water for the purpose of increasing the recovery of oil therefrom. - Well Report.
-The written record progressively describing the strata, water, oil, or gas encountered in drilling a well with such additional information as to give volumes, pressures, rate of fill-up, water depths, caving strata, casing record, etc., as is usually recorded in normal procedure of drilling; also, it includes electrical radioactivity, or other similar logs run, lithologic description of all cores, and all drill-stem tests, including depthtested, cushion-used, time tool open, flowing and shut-in pressures and recoveries.
-(3-18-22) - Well Site.
+(10 21 92) - 57.
+Waste as Applied to Gas.
+The escape, blowing or releasing, directly or indirectly, into the open air of gas from wells productive of gas only, or gas in an excessive or unreasonable amount from wells producing oil or both oil and gas; and the production of gas in quantities or in such manner as will unreasonably reduce reservoir pressure or unreasonably diminish the quantity of oil or gas that might ultimately be produced; excepting gas that is reasonably necessary in the drilling, completing, and testing of wells and in furnishing power for the production of wells. - 58.
+Well Report.
+The written record progressively describing the strata, water, oil, or gas encountered in drilling a well with such additional information as to give volumes, pressures, rate of fill-up, water depths, caving strata, casing record, etc., as is usually recorded in normal procedure of drilling; also, it includes electrical radioactivity, or other similar logs run, lithologic description of all cores, and all drill-stem tests, including depth-tested, cushion-used, time tool open, flowing and shut-in pressures and recoveries.
+(3-29-12) - 59.
+Well Site.
 The areas that are directly disturbed during the drilling and subsequent operation of, or affected by production facilities directly associated with, any oil well, gas well, or injection well, and its associated well pad.
-(3-18-22) - Well Treatment.
+(4-11-15) - 60.
+Well Treatment.
 Actions performed on a well to acidize, fracture, or stimulate the target reservoir.
-4941.
-(3-18-22) - 5042.
+(3-29-12) - 61.
 Wildcat Well.
 An exploratory well drilled in an area of unknown subsurface conditions.
-(3-18-22)
+(3-29-12)

-ABBREVIATIONS.
+011. ABBREVIATIONS.